faithfm/laravel-simple-auth0/README.md

 ### Configuration:

 1. Create a "Regular Web Application" in your [Auth0 Dashboard](https://manage.auth0.com/), and configure the allowed Callback + Logout URLs as required.
 (See Laravel Auth0 SDK docs for [more details](https://github.com/auth0/laravel-auth0/blob/main/docs/Configuration.md#creating-applications-manually))
-2. Use these details to configure your `.env` file:
+2. Use these details to configure your `.env` file, replacing them with your own credentials:

 ```bash
 AUTH0_DOMAIN=XXXX.xx.auth0.com